open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-03.md

 **Q:** Where do you go to find documentation and answers to your questions?

-**A:** It would be helpful to gather feedback from end users – do you go to the OTel docs site, or GitHub repos?
-What is your process?
+**A:** We have many resources, including official documentation and Github repos.

+To help us improve our resources, it would be helpful to gather feedback from you as an end user – what is your process for finding OTel information?
 Do you search for answers or post questions on Stack Overflow?
 The community is researching options that make sense so that questions can be indexed for searching.
 One option is Stack Overflow.
-Please share your thoughts using one of the avenues below!
+Please share your answers using one of the avenues below!

 ## Meeting Notes & Recordings